-- of areas unsuitable for turbines (supporting documents for Local Plan Policy Cc1 and the LP policies map).
+- 134. Figure 15 combines the Plan Area sections of the indicative NWLDC Local Plan maps of areas unsuitable for turbines (supporting documents for Local Plan Policy Cc1 and the LP policies map).
 The originals were evidently generated by plotting circles of radii 55m and 143m around residential buildings, but they take no account of topography, landscape sensitivity or existing environmental designations.
 Furthermore, the Landscape Sensitivity Study (Leicester and Leicestershire LSA and GI Study Report, 2017) referred to in Local Plan paragraphs 12.5-12.12 does not specifically quantify sensitivity to turbines (the Plan Area as a whole is classed as of medium sensitivity to residential and commercial development).
 The Plan Area is in national Character Area 71 Leicestershire and South Derbyshire Coalfield, in which there is no reference to turbines but where it is stated that the 'open landscape' requires mitigation of a range of development types to 'avoid visual impact on the landscape and [ensuring that] levels of noise and light pollution are minimised to preserve areas of tranquillity'. - 135.
 To provide both clarity for speculative developers and a statement of the conditions under which the local community would support renewable energy infrastructure developments, this Neighbourhood Plan provides a strategic basis for making such assessments in the Swannington Plan Area.

-POLICY ENV 10: RENEWABLE ENERGY GENERATION INFRASTRUCTURE - Proposals for single small-scale (turbines less than 30m), local resident, business, amenity or community-initiated, solar and wind generation infrastructure will be supported, subject to their being outside the areas enclosed by the red line on figure xx and complying with the environmental protection conditions listed in NWLDC Local Plan (2017) Policy Cc1.
+POLICY ENV 10: RENEWABLE ENERGY GENERATION INFRASTRUCTURE - Proposals for single smallscale (turbines less than 30m), particularly those that are local resident, business, amenity or community-initiated, solar and wind generation infrastructure will be supported, subject to their being outside the areas enclosed by the red line on Figure 15 and complying with the environmental protection conditions listed in NWLDC Local Plan (2017) Policy Cc1.